ribaricplusplus/wnftd/README.md

 ![hero](./docs/images/hero.png)

-Makes it possible to give customers access to product downloads by checking that customers own a certain NFT.
+WordPress plugin that makes it possible to give customers access to product downloads by checking that customers own a certain NFT.
 Limited documentation available in docs/.

 ## Setup